Norvik-Alexian/Python-University/2. Python_DataTypes/README.md

 True and False are just 1 and 0 with some additional features.
 Other values can be converting to boolean using truth testing procedure with `bool()` function. \
 Bool is subclass of int.

+### Numbers of different notations
+Python store number by default in decimal notation, but also allows to store numbers in hexadecimal, octal or binary notations.

+* 0b101 - binary
+* 0o21 - octal
+* 0xF6 - hexadecimal

+### None
+Nothing, none is object, it's a keyword referring to `null` concept.